 - 4 cloves garlic, sliced

-- 1 tbsp Sichuan chilli bean paste, see note
+- 1 tablespoon Sichuan chilli bean paste, see note

 - 4 fresh chillies, sliced